Large Animal Ultrasound

 Neck and back ultrasound, such as cervical & lumbosacral ultrasonography can be used in conjunction with radiography to diagnose various conditions such as arthritis of facet joints (cervical & lumbar), sacroiliac ligament injuries and lumbosacral/sacral abnormalities.
 Transrectal examination of the lumbosacral region is used to detect abnormalities of the lumbar and lumbosacral disc spaces, sacroiliac joint, sacrum and sacral nerve roots.

 Abdominal ultrasound is often performed by our service in horses with chronic or recurrent colic, fevers, weight loss, diarrhea, urinary problems or suspect masses.
 These exams can be very rewarding, often leading to a diagnosis of internal abscessation, liver disease, renal disease, colitis, inflammatory bowel disease, peritonitis and even neoplasia (cancer).
-In horses with acute colic, abdominal ultrasound is routinely performed by our Equine Emergency Service to help determine the need for surgical intervention.
+In horses with acute colic, abdominal ultrasound is routinely performed by our Equine Surgical Emergency and Critical Care Service to help determine the need for surgical intervention.

-Cardiac and thoracic ultrasound is also performed by our service, although many horses with pulmonary or pleural disease are imaged by our Equine Medicine Service.
+Cardiac and thoracic ultrasound is also performed by our service, although many horses with pulmonary or pleural disease are imaged by our Equine Internal Medicine Service.
 Thoracic ultrasound is primarily indicated in horses with fevers, nasal discharge, abnormal lung sounds or coughing.
 Although not cardiologists, our ultrasound faculty do have specialized training in large animal cardiology, and also work closely with the hospital’s board-certified cardiologists to properly evaluate any cardiac concerns in horses.
 Echocardiography is indicated in horses with murmurs, reduced exercise tolerance and other signs of cardiac disease.

-Pelvic ultrasound is used for the diagnosis and localization of pelvic fractures is an area of particular interest to the Large Animal Ultrasound Service.
-Over the past 10 years, the Service has diagnosed nearly 100 affected horses.
+Pelvic ultrasound is used for the diagnosis and localization of pelvic fractures is an area of particular interest to the Large Animal Ultrasound Unit.
+Over the past 10 years, the unit has diagnosed nearly 100 affected horses.
 Depending on the fracture location and severity, many horses can have a successful outcome after a period of confinement.
 Although radiography or nuclear scintigraphy (bone scan) can detect pelvic fractures, ultrasound is quick, less expensive and does not require general anesthesia.

 Head ultrasound is usually performed in horses with regional swelling to determine its cause.
 Potential abnormalities include abscessation due to tongue foreign bodies, temporomandibular joint infection, salivary abnormalities (abscessation or sialoliths), osteomyelitis (bone infection) or fracture of the mandible or skull.

-Ultrasound guided procedures are performed on a daily basis by the Service.
+Ultrasound guided procedures are performed on a daily basis by the unit.
 Ultrasound guidance ensures that an intralesional product (such as stem cells, platelet rich plasma, etc.) is placed precisely within the injured portion of a tendon or ligament.
 It also ensures accurate placement of therapeutic agents into joints, tendon sheaths or bursae, including the cervical facets, sacroiliac joint, hip joint, shoulder joint and bicipital bursa.
 Ultrasound guidance is also routinely used to obtain samples from abdominal organs (liver, spleen, kidneys), masses or abscesses in horses and other large animal species.

 Betsy Vaughan, DVM, DACVSMR

-Mary Beth Whitcomb, DVM, MBA, ECDVI
+Mary Beth Whitcomb, DVM, MBA, ECVDI (LA - Associate)

 Frequently Asked Questions